 We need to secure our borders.
 To discuss comprehensive immigration reform while we continue to have a porous border where more people can continue to enter our country illegally ultimately ignores the very basic principle that people in our country illegally should not be given special treatment over those who have been patiently waiting in their country of origin to enter our country legally.

+On week two on the job, I introduced the Flood Insurance Premium Parity Act to resolve the unequal treatment of different properties under the Biggert-Waters Act by extending the recent reforms of the federal flood insurance program to business properties and owner-occupied second homes.
+This would provide owners of such properties with the same relief already provided to residential properties and single-family homes.
 The Biggert-Waters Act is bad law now and will still be bad law four years from now.
-While I support an immediate delay of the law as the surest way to provide relief to Pinellas homeowners, Congress should consider implementing a more comprehensive National Natural Disaster Insurance Program that more fairly aggregates and assesses both the risk and the cost of events across the country for regions routinely impacted by floods, fires, earthquakes, tornadoes, ice and other natural disasters.
+While we are making progress in providing real economic relief for Pinellas home and property owners, Congress should consider implementing a more comprehensive National Natural Disaster Insurance Program that more fairly aggregates and assesses both the risk and the cost of events across the country for regions routinely impacted by floods, fires, earthquakes, tornadoes, ice and other natural disasters.

 David Jolly has spent his entire career working on behalf of the people of Pinellas County, advancing and supporting community interests in the United States Congress and serving in multiple civic and community leadership roles here at home.
 He is a candidate with unparalleled Congressional experience, including serving Pinellas County residents as General Counsel to the late Congressman Bill Young during some of Washington’s most challenging times.